iExecBlockchainComputing/.github/profile/README.md

 > [iExec](https://iex.ec) makes it easy to add privacy to your existing apps, or build new ones with privacy at the core.
 >
-> iExec privacy tools bring encrypted processing, data governance, and trusted execution to your apps, powered by a decentralized network of TEE-based compute.
+> iExec privacy tools bring privacy-preserving computation, data governance, and trusted execution to your apps, powered by a decentralized network of TEE-based compute.
 >
 > These components integrate directly into applications without the need to deploy or manage infrastructure. 🚀